mutaphysis/swiftpp/README.md

 Notes
 =====

 OK, pretty cool!

-But at this point I have to ask myself what exactly have I created?
-With all the code and potential conversion that run in the generated code between C++ and swift, performance-wise, this is not exactly a "bridge" as in Objective-C/swift bridge.
-Still, this is a usefull, auto-generated communication channel between the 2, and the communication protocol used is defined by a straight C++ class, no special syntax required.
+But, performance-wise, with all the data conversion that goes on between the 2 sides, this is not exactly a "bridge" as in the Objective-C/swift bridge.
+Still, this is a usefull, auto-generated communication channel between the 2, and the communication protocol used is defined by a straight C++ class, no special syntax or idl required.

 In that perspective it is more similar to swig, the C/C++ interface generator, so why not use swig?
 Well, the 2 major advantages of swiftpp